 Attorney Fred Pritzker successfully represented a student who was injured by a driver who was texting when he caused a head-on collision.
 The case detailed below.
 Fred and our other attorneys have won millions in settlements for car accident victims.
 You can call use the form below or call 1-888-377-8900 to contact our law firm for a free case evaluation.

 20-year-old J.R. was driving home from college to Sioux City, Iowa when an oncoming vehicle suddenly swerved out of its lane and collided head-on with J.R’s Volkswagen Passat.
 He found himself trapped amid shattered glass and acrid airbag fumes.
 His dog lay dying nearby.

 Paramedics arrived and immediately transported him to a nearby hospital.
 The high-speed collision shattered J.R’s pelvis so severely that local doctors ordered him airlifted to Hennepin County Medical Center for a complex emergency surgery on his pelvis, surgical repair of a cracked knee cap, and treatment of his other injuries.

 Given the extreme wreckage and inexplicable loss of control, police at the scene immediately suspected that the other driver had been intoxicated.
 Upon investigating, police found that the he had been texting.

-“Our experience is that texting while driving is as dangerous as drinking while driving,” said attorney Flaherty.
+“Our experience is that texting while driving is as dangerous as drinking while driving,” said attorney Pritzker.

-“Every year we represent more and more people injured by drivers who are texting,” said attorney Brendan Flaherty, who represents J.R.
+“Every year we represent more and more people injured by drivers who are texting,” said attorney Fred Pritzker, who represents J.R.
 He’s been advocating a ban on the use of cell phones while driving and stiffer penalties for people who cause accidents while engaging in this activity.
 “Policy makers need to catch up to what is clearly a growing public safety problem,” he said.